Azure/ResourceModules/modules/machine-learning-services/workspace/README.md

 - Type: string
 - Allowed: `[Basic, Free, Premium, Standard]`

-### Parameter: `systemAssignedIdentity`

-Enables system assigned managed identity on the resource.
-Required if `userAssignedIdentities` is not provided.
-- Required: No
-- Type: bool
-- Default: `False`

 ### Parameter: `tags`

 Resource tags.
-- Required: No
-- Type: object
-- Default: `{object}`

-### Parameter: `userAssignedIdentities`

-The ID(s) to assign to the resource.
-Required if `systemAssignedIdentity` is set to false.
 - Required: No
 - Type: object
 - Default: `{object}`